This area is said to have received the presence of King Alfred.

 and comedian Jasper Carrott (actually Bob Davies!)

 was brought up in Acocks Green (nr.
 Hall Green).
-Nigel Mansell (Formula One racing driver and World Champion) was brought up in Hall Green.
+Nigel Mansell (Formula One racing driver and World Champion) lived for a time in Hall Green.

 Peter Aldis (a member of Aston Villa's 1957 FA cup-winning team) was from Kings Heath.